josl/examples/ford/README.md

 This directory contains example `%ford` pages.
-They can be reached at http://localhost:8080/[desk]/pub/fordn where `desk` is the desk the examples are on, like `examples`, and `n` is the number of an example.
+They can be reached at http://localhost:8080/fordN where `N` is the number of an example.